PencilTester-01/VulnHubBoxes/LazyAdminWriteUp/ReadMe.md

 * * *

 `Note`
-*from the nmap output alone, I see several avenues of interest but I decided to continue with enumerating the box*
+*from the nmap output alone, I see several items of interest but I wanted to gain a better picture so I continued with enumeration*

 * * *